hummingbird-project/swift-mustache/README.md

   - enumerated: Return dictionary as array of key, value pairs
   - sorted: If the keys are comparable return as array of key, value pairs sorted by key

+If a transform is applied to an object that doesn't recognise it then `nil` is returned.

 ### Sequence context transforms

 Sequence context transforms are transforms applied to the current position in the sequence.
 They are formatted as a function that takes no parameter eg